martenframework/marten/docs/docs/development/reference/management-commands.md

 **Usage:** `marten resetmigrations [options] [app_label]`

 Resets an existing set of migrations into a single one.
 Please refer to [Resetting migrations](../../models-and-databases/migrations.md#resetting-migrations) to learn more about this capability.

+### Options

+* `--no-header` - Do not add header comments at the top of newly generated migration files

 ### Arguments